slalom-consulting-ltd/terraform-guidelines/README.md

 There's a lot of files in here and some repetition that violates DRY principles, but with IAC, favour on being explicit.
 Each template is directly runnable using the Terraform CLI with no wrapper script required.
-Use a generator like tf-scaffold to automate template creation <https://github.com/JamesWoolfenden/tf-scaffold>
+Use a generator like [tf-scaffold](https://github.com/JamesWoolfenden/tf-scaffold) to automate template creation.

 Tf-Scaffold creates: